jayendra1107/data-structure-and-algorithms/README.md

 </p>

 ## Introduction
 Data structures & Algorithms are an essential part of programming.
 It comes under the fundamentals of computer science.
 It gives us the advantage of writing better and efficient code in less time.
-It is a key topic when it comes to Software Engineering interview questions so as developers, we must have knowledge of Data Structure and Algorithms
+It is a key topic when it comes to Software Engineering interview questions.
+As developers, we must have knowledge of Data Structure and Algorithms.

 🌟 Star it | 🍴Fork it | 🤝 Contribute to it!